-Events limited to Pony competitors are designated with a "P" and 1 and 2 level:
+Events limited to Pony competitors are designated with a "P" and level 1 and or 2 level: "L-Long" or "S-Short".
+These events are only reserved for pony riders according to age limitation.

 - a) CCIP1 Introductory level - b) CCIP2 Experienced level